-The lungs are located in our chest cavity, are part of the body’s respiratory system, and are responsible for supplying the body with oxygen.
+The lungs are located in our chest cavity.
+They are part of the body’s respiratory system, and are responsible for supplying oxygen to the body.
 Lung cancer occurs when cells in the lungs multiply uncontrollably and is the second most common cancer in both men and women.
 The two main types of lung cancer are Small Cell Lung Cancer (abbreviated as “SCLC”) and Non-Small Cell Lung Cancer (abbreviated as “NSCLC”).
 Although SCLCs generally grow faster than NSCLC, SCLCs tend to be more responsive to chemotherapy as compared to NSCLC.
 NSCLC accounts for the majority of lung cancers (approximately 85%) whereas SCLC accounts for the minority (approximately 15%).

 If upon review of your results your doctor notices a mass suspicious for lung cancer, he or she will likely order an aspiration or biopsy in order to make a diagnosis and plan treatment, if necessary.